Darkrender/image-gallery/README.md

 ## Description
-A small image gallery application featuring infinite scrolling and a full-screen carousel utilizing the Unsplash API and React Hooks
+A coding challenge to create a small image gallery application featuring infinite scrolling and a full-screen carousel utilizing the Unsplash API and React Hooks

 ## Instructions